hghcomphys/pantea/docs/installation.rst

 From sources
 ------------

-The sources for JAXIP can be downloaded from the `Github repo`_.
+The sources for Jaxip can be downloaded from the `Github repo`_.

 You can either clone the public repository: